thesofproject/sof-docs/getting_started/index.rst

 Getting Started Guides
 ######################

-Refer to the following getting started guides if you are new to SOF or if you are performing a task for the first time.
+Getting started with Sound Open Firmware (SOF) involves setting up the **Zephyr RTOS** development environment, obtaining the **SOF SDK** and required toolchains, building and signing firmware images for your target hardware or simulator, and deploying the audio topology and binaries.
+All SOF development—including firmware source code, toolchain integration, Linux kernel drivers, topology definitions, and automated CI testing—happens openly on `GitHub <https://github.com/thesofproject>`_.

+The high-level steps to get started include:

+1. **Prepare Your Environment**: Set up the Zephyr development workspace, install ``west``, and configure host dependencies and the Zephyr SDK.
+2. **Obtain Firmware Toolchains**: Use the recommended Zephyr SDK toolchain or platform-specific cross-compilers (such as Cadence XCC or open-source Clang/LLVM).
+3. **Build and Sign Firmware**: Compile firmware with ``west build`` or the Python build scripts, and generate signed manifests using ``rimage``.
+4. **Compile Audio Topologies**: Build ALSA Topology 2 configuration graphs (``.tplg``) matching your audio pipeline and hardware interfaces.
+5. **Deploy & Validate**: Install the firmware and topology onto target hardware or validate in simulation using the Host Testbench or QEMU DSP simulators.

 SOF SDK & Development Workflow
 ******************************

-The SOF SDK provides a complete toolkit connecting source code authoring to compilation, firmware manifest signing, simulation, and real-time on-target telemetry:
+The SOF SDK provides a complete toolkit connecting source code authoring to compilation, firmware manifest generation, code signing, simulation, and real-time on-target telemetry:

 .. graphviz::
    :caption: SOF SDK Tooling & Development Workflow